 Minimising Wastage - Recycle, re-use, re-purpose

 This is only the beginning - there are big plans for the future at Tara Khorzad HQ to invest in new eco fabrics - such as polyester made from recycled fibres and organic fibres, such as cotton or bamboo - to work towards making the brand even more environmentally-friendly and sustainable, once the business is able to do so.
+The dream is to one day set up a factory where all the garments can be made under one roof!
 Watch this space!

 Made in the UK - made to last

 As all Tara Khorzad products are made from durable fabrics by highly skilled UK manufacturers who pride themselves on excellent quality, not only are they designed to be loved, but they’re made to last.
-The hope is that customers wear the clothing time and time again, and so much less of it ends up in landfill.
+Customers can wear the clothing time and time again, and so much less of it ends up in landfill.